 - Serve with love, bread optional.

 - I have used total 4 cups of water for 100 g of coriander.
-Some while boiling the stalks and the rest with the soup.
+Some water while boiling the stalks and the rest with the soup.
 You may adjust the quantity of water depending upon the stalks quantity and quality.

 - Add coriander leaves only towards the end to enjoy their lovely green colour.
 If boiled for too long, they may get discoloured.